department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/Team1-sprint-goals.md

 - **Paper Form Sync**

 - **[Submission  & Post-Submission](https://app.zenhub.com/workspaces/disability-experience-63dbdb0a401c4400119d3a44/issues/gh/department-of-veterans-affairs/va.gov-team/78179)**
-   - Design mockups for submission scenarios that **don't** require Veterans to take action
+   - Design mockups for submission scenarios on the success path
        - CAIA review of design mockups
-   - Map design options for submission scenarios that **do** require Veterans to take further action
+   - Map design options for failure submission scenarios in order to reduce or eliminate Veteran burden
+       - This solutioning includes resubmission and In Progress Forms

 ## Sprint 30
 Period - 04/24/2024 - 05/07/2024